kevinmoran1988/BATH_Align/documentation/userguide/tutorial.md

 BATH's installation includes a branch of the [Easel](https://github.com/EddyRivasLab/easel) software suite developed by the Eddy/Rivas Lab.
 The Easel miniapps are a set of tools designed to perform several operations on MSA and unaligned sequence files.
 To familiarize yourself with those tools, see the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf) (pages 145-204).

 A bathsearch query file contains the proteins you wish to search for in the target DNA.
 The preferred format for query files is a BATH-formatted pHMM file (although you may also use an MSA or unaligned sequence file - see practice 11).
-The current version of BATH performs translated (non-framshifted, non-spliced) alignment by default.
+The current version of BATH performs translated (non-frameshifted, non-spliced) alignment by default.
 To enable the frameshift-aware algorithms, you can use the --fs flag.
 To enable the splicing algorithm, you can use the --splice flag.
 At this time, BATH does not support using --fs and --splice for the same search.
 The rest of this section will focus on practices to get you acquainted with the BATH tools used to create and manipulate BATH-formatted pHMM files.

 <details><summary>Practice 1: building a pHMM from an MSA using bathbuild</summary>
 <p>

 The sensitivity of BATH is powered, in large part, by the use of pHMMs.
 The pHMM files used by BATH are nearly identical to the ones used by HMMER, but contain additional information needed to perform codon translations and provide e-values for frameshift-aware alignments.
 If you would like more information on pHMM files see the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf) (page 208).

-BATH formated pHMMs can be created from MSA files or unaligned sequence files using the tool bathbuild.
+BATH formatted pHMMs can be created from MSA files or unaligned sequence files using the tool bathbuild.
 The file MET.msa contains two stockholm formatted protein MSAs (note that stockholm is the only MSA format that allows multiple MSAs in a single file).
 You can build pHMMs from those MSAs and save them to the file MET.bhmm by running the following command:

 ```bash
 % bathbuild MET.bhmm MET.msa